RickSeiden/picodebug/README.md

 4. Using 8 log files of 100KB each, than automatically rotate: log1.txt, log2.txt, log3.txt, log4.txt, log5.txt, log6.txt, log7.txt, log8.txt

-5. All debug messages are stored, not rewrited
+5. All debug messages are stored, not rewritten

 6. Every log message is timestamped